victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

 -  GPT model from the drop-down list of values

--  GPT model deployment capacity
+-  GPT model deployment capacity (GPT-4, GPT-4o, and GPT-4o Mini)

--  Embedding model from the drop-down list of values
+-  Embedding model from the drop-down list of values (text-embedding-ada-002)

 -  Embedding model capacity